Staff

 Bryan Davis, AICP

-Bryan joined the CCRPC (née CCMPO) in 2007 and is passionate about sustainable transportation options.
-He focuses on regional Transportation Demand Management programs, specializes in bicycle and pedestrian projects, educates people on complete streets principles, and stays in touch with local communities and engaged in their issues.
-A graduate of Texas A&M University, Bryan moved to Colorado to pursue mountain biking and public service with the US Forest Service.
-He then gained non-profit experience in land conservation and affordable housing, and found his way to Vermont for graduate school at UVM where he earned a Master’s degree in Natural Resource Planning.
-Bryan lives in Burlington with his wife and two young daughters.
-He enjoys heavy metal, mountain biking, and can’t stop collecting bicycles.
+Bryan joined the CCRPC in 2007 and is passionate about creating a more sustainable, accessible, and connected transportation system.
+As Transportation Planning Program Manager, he guides the region’s transportation planning program, helping integrate active transportation, Transportation Demand Management (TDM), transit, and other mobility strategies to advance regional transportation goals.
+Bryan believes that thoughtful planning and meaningful public participation are essential to creating transportation systems that serve everyone.
+A graduate of Texas A&M University, Bryan moved to Colorado to pursue mountain biking and public service with the U.S. Forest Service.
+He then gained nonprofit experience in land conservation and affordable housing before finding his way to Vermont for graduate school at the University of Vermont, where he earned a Master’s degree in Natural Resource Planning.
+Bryan lives in Burlington with his family and thrives on music, trails, and fire pits.

 Marshall Distel

 Marshall joined the CCRPC in 2015 as a transportation planner.
 He works on the development of transportation projects and studies related to roadways, bridges, intersections, and bike/pedestrian facilities.
 Marshall leads the CCRPC’s public transit planning efforts while he also manages the development of the CCRPC’s federally mandated Unified Planning Work Program.
-Prior to becoming a full-time member of the transportation staff, he gained prior experience working with the Two-Rivers Ottauqueechee Regional Commission, the House Transportation Committee within the Vermont Legislature, and the Center for Research on Vermont.
-He is passionate about developing strategies to reduce car dependency, encourage sustainable patterns of development, and promote alternative forms of transportation.
+He is passionate about developing strategies to reduce car dependency, encouraging sustainable patterns of development, and planning for a multi-modal transportation system.
 Marshall holds a Bachelor’s degree in Geography from the University of Vermont and a Master’s degree in Natural Resources with a Graduate certificate in Global Sustainability from Virginia Tech.
-In his free time, Marshall enjoys traveling hiking, mountain biking, and playing soccer.
-He is a native of Tunbridge, Vermont and currently resides in Colchester.
+In his free time, Marshall enjoys traveling, mountain biking, and playing soccer.
+He grew up in Tunbridge, Vermont and currently resides in Colchester.

 Chris Dubin